Paradox-Cat-GmbH/aosp.local-manifests.paradoxcat-infineon-radar/README.md

 * Copy all `*.so` files to `vendor/infineon/hardware/interfaces/radar/prebuilt/libs/`
 * Copy all `include` directories to `vendor/infineon/hardware/interfaces/radar/prebuilt/include/`

-This is the structure what we expect as of RDK version 3.5.1:
+This is the structure that we expect as of RDK version 3.5.1:

 ```
 vendor/infineon/hardware/interfaces/radar/aidl/prebuilt$ tree